 To make the cheesecake batter

-- Add the eggs in three stages, scraping well after each addition
+- Whisk together 3 large eggs and 1 large yolk and add to the batter in three stages, scraping well after each addition

-- Bake until the cake softly jiggles as a mass when the pan is shaken
+- Bake until the cake softly jiggles as a mass when the pan is shaken.
+Remove from the oven and cool for 5 minutes.

 White Chocolate Ganache